 - 7 firm tomatoes

 Heat the oven to 180 degrees.
-Fry the onions, garlic and thyme in a frying gently and just golden brown for about 10 minutes in 2 tablespoons of oil.
+Gently fry the onions, garlic and thyme in a frying pan until just golden brown for about 10 minutes in 2 tablespoons of oil.

-In the meantime cut the tomatoes, zucchinis and eggplants into thin, but not too thin, slices.
-As you are interchanging tomatoes with zucchinis and eggplant, it is smart to pick vegetables with more or less the same diameter.
+In the meantime, cut the tomatoes, zucchinis and eggplants into thin, but not too thin, slices.
+As you will be alternating tomatoes, zucchinis and eggplant, it is smart to pick vegetables with more or less the same diameter.
 If there is a large difference in the thickness, you can also halve the slices.

-Put the baked onions in a round oven dish (about 19 cm in diameter) and straighten the surface as much as possible.
-Interchange the slices of tomato, zucchini and eggplant circular and upright in the oven dish.
+Put the fried onions in a round oven dish (about 19 cm in diameter) and even out the surface as much as possible.
+Alternate the slices of tomato, zucchini and eggplant in layers in the oven dish.

 Sprinkle the tian with the remaining olive oil and season with some salt, pepper and some more thyme.
-Bake in the oven for about one, one and a half hour.
-If the vegetables roast to quick, cover the dish with some aluminium foil.
+Bake in the oven for about one to one and a half hours.
+If the vegetables are roasting too quickly, cover the dish with some aluminium foil.
 Bon appétit!